Hyperdrive.el User Manual

 You can adjust the following options in the customization interface by running M-x customize-group RET hyperdrive RET:

-User Option: hyperdrive-hyper-gateway-port
+User Option: hyperdrive-gateway-program

 User Option: hyperdrive-persist-location